Where to Buy

 GBM Assessment (Score: 8.5/10)

-Thomas Mann's monumental novel uses a tuberculosis sanatorium in the Swiss Alps as an allegory for the intellectual and moral condition of pre-war Europe, earning recognition that contributed to his Nobel Prize in 1929.
+Thomas Mann's massive novel uses a tuberculosis sanatorium in the Swiss Alps as an allegory for the intellectual and moral condition of pre-war Europe, earning recognition that contributed to his Nobel Prize in 1929.
 Its searching debates between humanism and nihilism, reason and irrationalism, make it one of the great philosophical novels of the twentieth century.

 Weimar Culture, 1924-1926

 The Weimar Republic's golden years.
 Mann publishes The Magic Mountain.
 Kafka's works appear posthumously.
 Hitler writes Mein Kampf in prison.
 The Bauhaus flourishes.
 Fitzgerald captures the Jazz Age.
-Woolf transforms the English novel.
-A brief, brilliant flowering before the storm.
+Woolf invents stream-of-consciousness narrative.
+Pound begins publishing The Cantos, his lifelong modernist epic, while living in Italy and increasingly drawn to Mussolini's regime.
+Hemingway's The Sun Also Rises and the Paris expatriate scene define the Lost Generation.

 Awards & Adaptations